 You Can Seek Help

 When one partner’s primary motivation is to exert dominance over the other, the potential for emotional and physical harm is high.

 Many immigrants don’t report their situation or don’t try to get help because they don’t think they’ll qualify.
 However, extreme cruelty comes in many different forms.
 Those who find themselves entrapped in relationships with resident spouses or parents should seek advice from a lawyer with our Phoenix immigration law firm.

 Residents frequently frighten victims by threatening deportation or by withholding immigration paperwork.
 If something like this happens to you, VAWA protections will still apply.

 What Can a VAWA Immigration Lawyer in Phoenix, AZ Do for You?

-There’s a lot one of our immigration attorneys in Phoenix, AZ can do for you.
-Our lawyers offer many services to protect undocumented people like you from deportation.
+There’s a lot one of our immigration attorneys in Phoenix, AZ, can do for you.
+Our lawyers offer many services to protect undocumented people who are victims of extreme cruelty from deportation.
 Your lawyer will be able to help with all of the following:

-You don’t have to petition for the visa alone.
+If you are being victimized as a spouse or child, you don’t have to apply alone.
 Instead, you can let your lawyer do it with you or even for you.

 If you meet the qualifications, your lawyer will help you collect documents and other evidence showing you qualify.
-Next, your lawyer will take you through the process of applying for and acquiring the VAWA visa.
+Next, your lawyer will take you through the process of applying for and acquiring the VAWA deferred action.